AsherDLL/mcpgulator/README.md

 # mcpgulator

-An MCP (Model Context Protocol) server for [JTAGulator](https://github.com/grandideastudio/jtagulator), the open-source hardware hacking tool by Joe Grand.
+An MCP (Model Context Protocol) server for [JTAGulator](https://github.com/grandideastudio/jtagulator) by Joe Grand.
 Allows AI assistants that support MCP to interact with a JTAGulator device over serial, running JTAG/UART/SWD/GPIO scans and commands through a structured tool interface.

 ## How it works